Skip to Main Content

 Fees

 Over the past five years, chair fees have increased across all countries.
-Chair fees in Norway have grown the most at 43%.
-Denmark has the second highest increase at 24%, though it is 44% lower than Norway.
+Chair fees in Norway have grown the most at 54%, although they remain lower than among their regional counterparts.
+Chair fees in Sweden have grown the least, at 23%.

 5-year chair fee comparison